Ukraine's new president commits to EU, NATO membership | DW | 04.06.2019

 During his visit to Brussels on Tuesday, newly elected Ukrainian President Volodymyr Zelenskiy said his country still aspires to being a member of both the European Union and the NATO military alliance and that he is open to peace talks with Russia.

-NATO and EU leaders had been waiting to hear the foreign policy aims of the former comedian, who was sworn in as Ukraine's president last month.
+European Commission President Jean-Claude Juncker and NATO Secretary-General Jens Stoltenberg had been waiting to hear the foreign policy aims of the former comedian, who was sworn in as Ukraine's president last month.

 What Zelenskiy said

-Trip to Brussels: Zelenskiy was in Brussels on Tuesday where he met with European Commission President Jean-Claude Juncker and NATO Secretary-General Jens Stoltenberg.
-EU and NATO leaders had been waiting to hear the foreign policy goal of the politically inexperienced president.

-Conflict in Eastern Ukraine: Zelenskiy assumed the Ukrainian presidency as the country is still grappling with Russia's 2014 annexation of the Crimean peninsula.
-The conflict, which has pit Ukrainian forces against Kremlin-backed separatists, has killed 13,000 people in Eastern Ukraine.
+Ukraine is still grappling with Russia's 2014 annexation of the Crimean peninsula and an ongoing conflict against pro-Russian separatists in eastern Ukraine.
+The conflict has killed 13,000 people so far.

-France and Germany helped the pro-Russia separatists and Ukraine broker the Minsk agreement, which ended major combat in the region in 2015.
-However, deadly clashes still occur regularly, and both Ukraine and the separatists accuse each other of violating the truce.
+France and Germany helped broker the Minsk agreement, which ended major combat in the region, in 2015.
+Deadly clashes still occur regularly, with both Ukraine and the separatists accusing each other of violating the truce.

 dv/amp (AP, Reuters)